-The global mandibular advancement devices market exhibited strong growth during 2015-2020.
-Looking forward, IMARC Group expects the market to grow at a CAGR of around 11% during 2021-2026.
+The global mandibular advancement devices market is expected to exhibit a CAGR of 16.1% during 2022-2027.
 Keeping in mind the uncertainties of COVID-19, we are continuously tracking and evaluating the direct as well as the indirect influence of the pandemic.
 These insights are included in the report as a major market contributor.

 Mandibular advancement devices (MADs) are utilized in the non-continuous positive airway pressure (CPAP) therapy to treat obstructive sleep apnea hypopnea syndrome (OSAHS).
 These devices help prevent upper airway collapse by protruding the mandible forward, altering the jaw and tongue position, and enhancing the rigidity of the airway by increasing the muscle activity of the tongue and other muscles.
 Besides this, as they improve the upper airway size and reduce the risk of sleep apneas and snoring among patients, MADs are widely recommended by doctors in case of mild OSAHS and CPAP failure.